 Due to a number of factors, C&I solar projects will not all look the same.
 In addition to businesses from large corporations to local small businesses, governments, schools and universities, and even nonprofits are good candidates for a solar C&I customer.

 Since residential and commercial solar panel systems vary in terms of size, project duration, and equipment, your solar O&M services will depend on whether your system is a small-scale rooftop system or a large commercial installation.
-Solar O&M for larger C&I installations tend to focus more on preventative strategies, while rooftop installations are typically more reactive.
+Solar O&M for larger C&I installations tends to focus more on preventative strategies, while rooftop installations are typically more reactive.

 How Can You Streamline Solar O&M?

 Solar software such as an O&M platform might come in a variety of forms.
-Scoop is a powerful and versatile solar project management software that provides solar and renewable companies with effective and reliable methods for not only tracking and managing your solar installation projects, but also implementing and digitizing best practices for solar O&M. From service ticket creation and dispatch, to preventative maintenance scheduling and execution.
+Scoop is a powerful and versatile solar project management software that provides solar and renewable companies with effective and reliable methods for not only tracking and managing your solar installation projects but also implementing and digitizing best practices for solar O&M. From service ticket creation and dispatch to preventative maintenance scheduling and execution.

 If you are looking to improve your solar O&M services, keep reading or check out the article on five ways to streamline your solar O&M.